weipin/jewzruxin/README.md

 Subclass HTTPService
 ----
 The type method `serviceName` is the method you MUST override.
-To provide a custom `HTTPSession`, override the method `defaultSession`.
+The method `defaultSession` can be overridden to provide a custom `HTTPSession`.

 ```
 class GitHubService: HTTPService {